 For four years, Matthew was a member of the celebrated vocal chamber ensemble Cantus, with whom he toured nationally and internationally and served as tour manager.
 He has appeared in performance at the Kennedy Center, Lincoln Center, the National Gallery of Art, the Metropolitan Museum of Art, Minnesota Public Radio, The Greene Space (New York Public Radio), The Barns at Wolf Trap, Duke Performances, the Krannert Center, Teatro Metropolitano in Medellín, Colombia, the Daegu and Busan Choral Festivals, the National Theater and Concert Hall in Taipei, Taiwan, Tianjin Concert Hall, and Shenzhen Concert Hall.
 He has also been heard on local and national media outlets in programs with Minnesota Public Radio, American Public Media, WQXR (NYC), WCRB (Boston), Colorado Public Radio, and Texas Public Radio.

-A champion of new music, Matthew has commissioned and premiered works by Libby Larsen, Gabriel Kahane, David Lang, Jeff Beal, Dale Warland, Roger Treece, Ysaye Barnwell, Stephen Caracciolo, Nell Shaw Cohen, Rosephanye Powell, and Gerald Near, and has enjoyed innovative collaborations with numerous arts organizations including The Guthrie Theater, Chanticleer, Sweet Honey in the Rock, Eric Whitacre and the Eric Whitacre Singers, and Taipei Male Choir.
+A champion of new music, Matthew has commissioned and premiered works by Libby Larsen, Gabriel Kahane, David Lang, Jeff Beal, Dale Warland, Roger Treece, Ysaye Barnwell, Joseph Gregorio, Stephen Caracciolo, Nell Shaw Cohen, Rosephanye Powell, and Gerald Near, and has enjoyed innovative collaborations with numerous arts organizations including The Guthrie Theater, Chanticleer, Sweet Honey in the Rock, Eric Whitacre and the Eric Whitacre Singers, and Taipei Male Choir.